-The first impression that many first-time baseball players receive of America's pastime is swinging a soft ball off a tee.
-If a player doesn't enjoy their time in tee ball, there's a good chance they won't move on to Little League, and then high school, and even the Major Leagues.
-If you're a first-time coach or even an experienced coach looking to expand on your practice plan, JustBats is all about helping.
+The first impression that many first-time baseball and softball players receive of America's pastime is swinging a tee ball bat.
+If a player doesn't enjoy their time in tee ball, there's a good chance they won't move on to Little League, then high school, and even the Major Leagues.
+If you're a first-time coach or even an experienced coach looking to expand on your practice plan, the Bat Experts at JustBats are here to help.

 1. Running the bases.